Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Methods

 \section{Methods}

 In our work, we aim to reduce the number of video frames (\texttt{nf}) required by learning neural fluid fields, thereby improving data efficiency.
-In Figure~\ref{fig:framework}, we overview our proposed framework\footnote{Our method directly interacts with only the density field of HyFluid, meanwhile its velocity field is implicitly improved via the density field.}.
+Our method can be applied to any NeRF-based fluid models, in this paper we mainly use HyFluid as our baseline, see the results on other baselines (PINF~\cite{chu2022physics}) in Section~\ref{sec:our_pinf} of the supplementary material.
+In Figure~\ref{fig:framework}, we overview our proposed framework\footnote{Our method directly interacts with only the density field of HyFluid, the velocity field is implicitly improved via the density field.}.